fredzqm/pygameLearning/Level-2/README.txt

 3. how to process user input
 	Pygame catpure all sort of actions of user as the form of events.
 	To make your game interactive, you should handle those events in an event loop:
-		1. aquire a list of events that pygame recieved												eventList = pygame.event.get()
+		1. Aquire a list of events that pygame recieved												eventList = pygame.event.get()
-		2. write a for loop to process each of them													for event in eventList:
+		2. Write a for loop to process each of them													for event in eventList:
-			A reminder of for-loop syntax:													for anElementInList in ListIterateTrough The variable "event" represent an element inside list "eventList" in each iteration If len(eventList) represents the length of the list, the above code is equivalent to event = eventList[0]
+			The variable "event" represent an event instance stored in list "eventList" in each iteration
-				# Run code in the loop
-				event = eventList[1]
-				# Run code in the loop
-				# ...
-				# ...
-				event = eventList[len(eventList) - 1]
-				# Run code in the loop
-		3. when processing each event, check for its event type.									if event.type == pygame.QUIT:
+		3. When processing each event, check for its event type.
 			All the events have an attribute called "type", which matches one of pygame event types You can look up all the event types on http://www.pygame.org/docs/ref/event.html QUIT             none